banasraf/EMT6-Ro/README.md

 # EMT6-Ro
 ## EMT6/Ro multicellular tumor spheroids simulation.
-A CUDA implementation of the cellular automaton proposed and described in the following papers:
+CUDA implementation of the cellular automaton proposed and described in the following papers:
 1. **Simon D. Angus** and **Monika Joanna Piotrowska**.  *A quantitative cellular automaton model of in vitro multicellular spheroid tumour growth.*
 Journal of Theoretical Biology, 258:165–178, 5 2009.
 2. **Simon D. Angus** and **Monika Joanna Piotrowska**. *The onset of necrosis in a 3d cellular automaton model of emt6 multi-cellular spheroids.*